nicobrinkkemper/gabr.sh/README.md

 ## Flags

-Gabr does not require any flags.
-Gabr stops on any argument that starts with a dash (-).
+The internal loop wil stop at any argument that starts with a dash (-).